 Tips & Info

 - Did You Know: Birds are a natural enemy of this pest and love to feed on them.
-Keep a bird bath in your yard (near the problem area if possible) to encourage birds to hang around–they’ll be happy to munch away your pest problem.
+Keep a bird bath in your yard (near the problem area if possible) to encourage birds to hang around–they’ll be happy to snack away your pest problem.

-- They are most active and feast at night when it’s cool, you likely won’t see them unless it’s early morning or early evening.
+- They are most active and feast at night when it’s cool, you likely won’t see them unless it’s early morning or evening.
 They hide during the day in cool, moist spots with some shelter (under garden rocks, etc.). and thrive in moist conditions, preferring mild weather.